michaelelrom/community/Assets/Palo Alto/Panorama/README.md

 - Download Software on a Firewall
 - Install Software on a Firewall
 - Commit
+- Reboot a Firewall
+- Suspend a Firewall
 - _Sample Use Cases_
     - Create Security Pre or Post Rule

-- Reboot a Firewall
-- Suspend a Firewall
-- Upgrade a HA Peer
     - Perform a Software Upgrade on a Firewall - Standalone
     - Perform a Software Upgrade on a Firewall - HA Pair

 #### Dependencies
 - [Operations Manager Automations](./Automations/)